Chaitalykundu/Web-Development/01-HTML/1-Basics/03-Elements/theory.md

 - HTML elements can be nested inside one another, which means an element can contain other elements.

 - This allows to create complex structure on a a web page

+&nbsp;

+&nbsp;

+# Comments in HTML

+The comment tag `<!--  -->` is used to insert comments in the source code.

+Comments are not displayed in the browsers.

+We can use comments to explain your code, which can help you when you edit the source code at a later date.
+This is especially useful if you have a lot of code.